JeremyQuek/fast_list-container/README.md

 <br/>

 As seen, the fast list outperforms std::list on every benchmark by a non-trivial factor.  <br>
 **Randomed mixed operations (first test)** is the probably most realistic test.
-Lack of branch prediction support likely slows down the operations. <br/>
+Slowdown is probably due to a collapse in branch prediction support, simulating real hot path conditions.<br/>

 **However, fast list supports both random access and removal** while std::list doesnt  <br>